-Capacity Planning or Capacity Management is a major issue for CIOs managing service management.
+Capacity Planning or Capacity Management is a major issue for IT departments that manage services.

-The objective of Capacity Management is to ensure that IT resources are available at the right time, at the best cost and in sufficient quantity to ensure the quality of service in line with user needs.
+The objective of Capacity Management is to ensure that IT resources are available at the right time, at the best cost and in sufficient quantity to provide the quality of service required by users.

 The three types of Capacity Management